formio/enterprise-release/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+# December 31st, 2019 Release

+## Server 6.7.28
+*Fixed*
+* Update to not crash if no project is found.

+## Server 6.7.27
+*Fixed*
+* Hosted platform to not allow many cc auth checks.

+## Server 6.7.25
+*Fixed*
+* Jira connector basic auth change
+* Added correct handling of tenant project plan.
+* Allow form settings to be loaded as part of revisions.

+*Changed*
+* Upgrade Portal to 6.8.7
+* Upgrade mongodb@3.4.1, webpack@4.41.4, aws-sdk@2.594.0, twilio@3.39.1

 # December 12th, 2019 Release

 ## Server 6.7.24